 ‘I Was Marveled by the Science and Technology’

 Through a pin-size hole in the wrist or groin, an interventional radiologist specially trained in the procedure, such as Dr. Julie Bulman, inserts a small catheter into the artery supplying the fibroids to reduce blood flow and shrink them.
 Patients are under conscious sedation during the procedure, which blocks their pain and allows them to remain comfortably awake without the risk of general anesthesia.

-“The team of nurses were wonderful!
+“The team of nurses was wonderful!
 I felt 100% comfortable with Dr. Bulman, who is very compassionate and transparent about the procedure and what to expect, and I was marveled by the science and technology,” Flavia said.